arora-aditya/ECE208/_review/REVIEW.md

 It passes variables by value recursively since formulas are modified on the fly.
 While tracking changes at each level of recursion may be more friendly to the allocator, it is not required in the spec, and as such was not implemented.

 BCP is implemented to run in linear time, and does physically mutate the formula (removing all satisfied clauses, and unsatisfiable variables).
 It can also return if the current assignment is satisfactory (pre-BCP), or conflicting, returning BCP_SAT, or BCP_UNSAT.
-BCP_UNSAT only means at a local scale of assignments it's UN-SAT (and does not imply the formula itself is unsat).
+BCP_UNSAT only means at a local scale of assignments it's UN-SAT (and does not imply the formula itself is UN-SAT).

 Satisfying assignment is also run in linear time, and is run every instance of the call.